mmaisterrena/Launchduino_Pro/README.md

  * Yuuichi Akagawa's USB MIDI library https://github.com/YuuichiAkagawa/USBH_MIDI

-# How to Connect
+# Setup
 * Plug the USB Host Shield to your Arduino .
 * To send the midi from the Arduino follow the diagram shown in this page https://www.arduino.cc/en/Tutorial/Midi
 * Install the libraries mentioned on the requirements secction by followinng the instructions in this page http://arduino.cc/en/Guide/Libraries
 * Upload the Launchduino Pro File tio your Arduino.
+TIP: Make sure that Tx and Rx pins on the arduino are disconnected when uploading.
 * Connect your Lauchpad to the USB Host Shield.
 * Have fun.